Or download our app "Guided Lessons by Education.com" on your device's app store.

 Fairy Tales: Identifying Story Elements

-Students will be able to identify the following elements of a fiction text: title, author, character, setting, problem, and solution.
+Students will be able to identify the elements of a fictional text.

 - Begin this lesson by having the following headings written on the dry erase board: title, author, characters, setting, problem, and solution.
 Alternatively, project the Fairy Tale Organizer onto the wall or whiteboard.